Frequently Asked Questions

-A: The Dean of Students Office is located on the upper level of the Jackson Campus Center.
+A: The Dean of Students Office is located on the main level of the Johnson Student Union, room 217, just underneath Alumni Hall.
 Students and/or parents are welcome to schedule an appointment to see the Dean or one of two Assistant or Associate Deans.

 Q: Are counseling services available?